Thomas-Ra/Python-Prognose/README.md

 # Stock Info

-Stock info is base don the Nasdaq Stock Exchange in NYC.
+Stock info is based on the Nasdaq Stock Exchange in NYC.